It remains a Canadian tradition although one can argue that interest is fading.

 - 2021: Hamilton/Winnipeg 2.873M

-Last year’s game was watched by less than half the amount of people that tuned in for the 2009 Grey Cup when the average was 6.1 million in Montreal’s 28-27 victory over Saskatchewan.
+Last year’s game was watched by about half the amount of people that tuned in for the 2009 Grey Cup when the average was 6.1 million in Montreal’s 28-27 victory over Saskatchewan.

 (The 2009 Grey Cup was the 13th-man game that cost the Riders the title).

 Hey fun fact someone once lost the Grey Cup in the exact way the Bills just lost that game pic.twitter.com/Z4pui2jQTn